jyoti7770/netflix_project/README.md

 - Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

+## Conclusion

-This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.
+- This analysis offers a comprehensive view of the content and supports decision-making by identifying the types of content that can enhance user engagement on Netflix